 Be aware that minimal liability insurance will not cover costs to repair or replace your motorcycle.
 You may want to add “collision insurance” to your policy in order to protect your property.

-If you are unsure of what your legal rights are following a motorcycle accident, do not hesitate to contact the Lexington motorcycle accident attorneys at Minner Vines Moncus Injury Lawyers immediately.
+If you are unsure of what your legal rights are following a motorcycle accident, do not hesitate to contact the Lexington motorcycle accident attorneys at Minner Vines Injury Lawyers, PLLC immediately.

 We serve motorcycle accident victims in the Lexington area.